 - VisaHQ – check travel requirements based on your citizenship and where you’re travelling to.

 - VisaList’s collection of visa travel advice and travel restrictions updates

 - iVisa lets you check your passport against the visa rules of your destination country

 Travel Blogging and Writing

-It’s no secret that every digital nomad has a blog these days.
+It’s no secret that every digital nomad is a travel blogger these days.
 But there are several good reasons to blog about your experiences with the nomad lifestyle.

 - You can supplement your income through affiliate partnerships, ads, sponsorships, and collaborations

 - You get to improve your writing – one of the most important skills anyone can master in the online world.

 - You can document your journey for friends and family